Moerfelden/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 <img src="./answer-img/Jaeger Trace_Connection Refused.png"/>

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.

+1. Availability:
+This SLI measures the percentage of time that the application is operational and accessible to users over a specified period (e.g., one month).

+2. Error Rate:
+This SLI measures the percentage of requests that result in errors (e.g., HTTP 4xx and 5xx status codes) over a specified period.

+3. Response Time /Latency:
+This SLI measures the time it takes for the application to respond to user requests.
+You can track average response time and percentile response times (e.g., 95th percentile).

+4. Successful Request Rate:
+This SLI measures the percentage of successful requests (e.g., HTTP 2xx status codes) compared to the total number of requests made to the application.

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.